Islandora/documentation/docs/installation/manual/installing_composer_drush_and_drupal.md

 Before we can proceed with the actual site installation, we’re going to need to make our new Drupal installation the default web-accessible location Apache serves up.
 This will include an appropriate `ports.conf` file, and replacing the default enabled site.

 !!! notice
-    Out of the box, these files will contain support for SSL, which we will not be setting up in this guide (and therefore removing with these overwritten configurations), but which are **absolutely indispensible** to a production site.
+    Out of the box, these files will contain support for SSL, which we will not be setting up in this guide (and therefore removing with these overwritten configurations), but which are **absolutely indispensable** to a production site.
 This guide does not recommend any particular SSL certificate authority or installation method, but you may find [DigitalOcean's tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-an-ssl-certificate-from-a-commercial-certificate-authority) helpful.

 `/etc/apache2/ports.conf | root:root/644`
 ```